 As another example, if the asset value changes sharply, or there is large outflow from the participating fund, the net gain or loss from the smoothing in the past may not be sufficient to offset the change.
 In this case, we may also reduce or even stop smoothing.
 We may decide to do so to protect the interest of the owners of other policies who are still participating in the fund.

-We may also apply different levels of smoothing for different causes of payouts, e.g. the death of the insured, policy surrender and maturity.
+We may also apply different levels of smoothing for different causes of payout, e.g. exercise of terminal dividend lock-in option, the death of the insured, policy surrender and maturity.

 What will affect your terminal dividend?